Skip to content

 Why Paris is Perfect for Families

-I’ve traveled here with my family many times, and each trip gets easier and more fun.
+• Plenty of indoor options for rainy weather (museums, covered passages, food stops) trip gets easier and more fun.
 The city really welcomes families—it’s just about knowing where to go and what to do.

-Getting Around Paris with Kids and Teens
+Getting Around Paris with Your Family

-Navigating Paris your family can feel overwhelming at first.
+Navigating Paris with your family can feel overwhelming at first.
 But here’s a secret: the city’s public transport is super kid-friendly once you know the basics.
 A little planning goes a long way.

 • Buses: Great for sightseeing and less crowded than the metro.